-23.3 Definitions

-In this Appeal Policy, unless the context requires otherwise:
+23.3 Definitions In this Appeal Policy, unless the context requires otherwise:

-- "Appeal Panel" means the members of the NCA assigned to hear appeals as described in section 29. - "Appeal Deadline" means the last date on which an Appellant may file an appeal with the NCA under subsection 26.2, or subsection 26.2.1 if an extension is granted. - "Appeals Clerk" means the clerk of the NCA responsible for coordinating the appeal. - "Appellant" means an individual filing an appeal. - "Applicant" has the same meaning as in subsection 1.3 of the NCA Assessment Policy. - "Assessment Decision" has the same meaning as in subsection 1.3 of the NCA Assessment Policy. - "Assessment Reconsideration" has the same meaning as in subsection 1.3 of the NCA Assessment Policy. - "Assessment Review" has the same meaning as in subsection 1.3 of the NCA Assessment Policy. - "Executive Director" has the same meaning as in subsection 1.3 of the NCA Assessment Policy. - "Holiday" means a Saturday, Sunday, or any other day that is a statutory holiday pursuant to Ontario legislation or as proclaimed by the Lieutenant Governor of Ontario. - "Legal Counsel" means a lawyer authorized to practice law in one of the Canadian provinces or territories.
+- "Appeal Panel" means the members of the NCA assigned to hear appeals as described in section 29. - "Appeal Deadline" means the last date on which an Appellant may file an appeal with the NCA under subsection 26.2, or subsection 26.2.1 if an extension is granted.]. - "Appeals Clerk" means the clerk of the NCA responsible for coordinating the appeal. - "Appellant" means an individual filing an appeal. - "Applicant" has the same meaning as in subsection 1.3 of the NCA Assessment Policy. - "Assessment Decision" has the same meaning as in subsection 1.3 of the NCA Assessment Policy. - "Assessment Reconsideration" has the same meaning as in subsection 1.3 of the NCA Assessment Policy. - "Assessment Review" has the same meaning as in subsection 1.3 of the NCA Assessment Policy. - "Chair of the NCA" means the individual appointed by the Federation Council to chair the National Committee on Accreditation.

-- "Misconduct Finding" has the same meaning as in subsection 1.3 of the NCA Assessment Policy, - "NCA Decision" means Assessment Decision, Assessment Review, Assessment Reconsideration, or Misconduct Finding. - "Notice of Intention to Appeal" means a notice of intention to appeal an NCA Decision under section 25 of this Policy. - "Reply" means an Applicant's reply under subsection 27.3 to a Response. - "Response" means the Executive Director's response to an appeal under section 27.2.
+- "Executive Director" has the same meaning as in subsection 1.3 of the NCA Assessment Policy. - "Holiday" means a Saturday, Sunday, or any other day that is a statutory holiday pursuant to Ontario legislation or as proclaimed by the Lieutenant Governor of Ontario. - "Legal Counsel" means a lawyer authorized to practice law in one of the Canadian provinces or territories. - "Misconduct Finding" has the same meaning as in subsection 1.3 of the NCA AssessmentPolicy, - "NCA Decision" means Assessment Decision, Assessment Review, Assessment Reconsideration, or Misconduct Finding. - "Notice of Intention to Appeal" means a notice of intention to appeal an NCA Decision under section 25 of this Policy. - "Reply" means an Applicant's reply under subsection 27.3 to a Response. - "Response" means the Executive Director's response to an appeal under section 27.2.